 You can add Starbucks' protein powder to any beverage you'd like.
 I actually serve a lot of regular customers that add it to their lattes for the health benefits.
 I'd consider it an acquired taste, but as I've said, it isn't as strong as other protein substitutes I've tasted.

 The same strawberry puree that is used for the Strawberries and Creme Frappuccino is the main ingredient in Starbucks' strawberry smoothies.
-This is made just the same way as the orange mango with protein, a banana, a splash of 2% milk and ice.
-Of course, the milk can be substituted to any kind you'd like, including soy.
+This is made just the same way as the orange mango with protein, a banana, a splash of 2% milk, and ice.
+Of course, the milk can be substituted for any kind you'd like, including soy.

-The Chocolate Smoothie is just a bit different than the other two.
-Instead of having any fruit puree, its made from mocha syrup, milk, protein, a banana and ice.
+The chocolate smoothie is just a bit different than the other two.
+Instead of having any fruit puree, it's made from mocha syrup, milk, protein, a banana, and ice.
 It has more milk than the other two and is a touch sweeter.
-However, keep in mind that mocha is more of a dark chocolate—it's not super sweet.
+However, keep in mind that mocha is more dark chocolate—it's not super sweet.

-The most popular way to customize the Chocolate Smoothie is to substitute Soy milk for the regular 2%.
-Since Starbucks uses a vanilla soy, it adds a touch of sweetness to the drink and obviously some vanilla flavor.
+The most popular way to customize the chocolate smoothie is to substitute soy milk for the regular 2%.
+Since Starbucks uses vanilla soy, it adds a touch of sweetness to the drink and obviously some vanilla flavor.

 Strawberry Blended Lemonade

 The recipe for the Strawberry Blended Lemonade has changed a few times since I've worked at Starbucks.
 It used to contain pumps of classic syrup (3-4-5 for tall, grande, venti,) but when the Frappuccino Creme base was added, Starbucks thought this made the drink too sweet.
 If it's too tart for your liking, I'd certainly recommend trying it with some classic syrup added.
-Alternately, you can always try one of the other sweeteners like splenda or equal.
+Alternatively, you can always try one of the other sweeteners like Splenda or Equal.

-Unlike the smoothies, the Strawberry Blended Lemonade is available in the three regular iced beverage sizes—tall (12oz,) grande (16oz,) and venti (24oz.)
+Unlike the smoothies, the Strawberry Blended Lemonade is available in three regular iced beverage sizes—tall (12oz,) grande (16oz,) and venti (24oz.)

-And that covers all of the blended items on Starbucks' menu.
+And that covers all of the blended items on the Starbucks menu.
 Thanks so much for reading!
 I hope you found some useful information here.
 In my next installment, I cover the basics of ordering a cup of coffee from Starbucks.